This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird has native integrations that fit a hybrid workflow

 deskbird offers SSO on higher-tier plans and integrations with Slack, Teams, Google Calendar, and Outlook. deskbird integrates tightly with all these but also adds deep HRIS connections (SAP, ADP, Personio).
-Lastly, deskbird also supports SAML/OIDC single sign-on and SCIM, while the open API architecture means it plays nicely with your entire tech stack—HR, IT, calendars, collaboration tools—without creating integration silos.
+Lastly, deskbird also supports SAML/OIDC single sign-on and SCIM, while the open API architecture means it plays nicely with your entire tech stack, such as HR, IT, calendars, collaboration tools, without creating integration silos.

 deskbird leads in data regulation & security

-deskbird is built and hosted in Germany with ISO 27001 certification and explicit GDPR compliance, making it the default choice for European organizations or those handling sensitive employee data under strict regulatory frameworks.
-For organizations operating across multiple geographies (e.g., with offices in both the United States and Europe), the platform’s EU-hosted infrastructure ensures data residency requirements are met without workarounds.
+Both infrastructures are SOC 2 compliant & ISO 27001 certified.
+However, deskbird goes a step further.
+Being built and hosted in Germany with explicit GDPR compliance, it is the default choice for European organizations or those handling sensitive employee data under strict regulatory frameworks.
+If you're operating operating across multiple geographies (e.g., with offices in both the United States and Europe), the platform’s EU-hosted infrastructure ensures data residency requirements are met without workarounds.

 Beyond upfront platform costs, a few hidden costs are worth considering: